Helbling-Technik/HelMoRo/docs/hardware/bill_of_materials.md

+## Bill of Materials

+here you can find the bill of materials, which gives you information about all the parts in HelMoRo.

 | POS | QTY | DOCUMENT-NR. | DESCRIPTION | Manufacturing type | PRODUCT CODE | possible Supplier | Price per unit (CHF) | Price total (CHF) |
 | --- | --- | ------------ | ----------- | ------------------ | ------------ | ----------------- | -------------------- | ----------------- |